How to get list of installed apps in windows 10 and when it may be necessary?

 Generating a list of installed programs in Windows is useful for several reasons.
-For example,

 1- The list of all installed programs can be useful when you re-install Windows, audit installed software in inventory scenarios or it helps you discover programs you haven’t used in years and don’t need anymore.

 2- Maybe you want to hand it over to a friend or publish it on the Internet, or just use it to analyze what software has been installed on a system.